univec-ai/postvec/web/docs/guides/migrate.md

 `convert`: UniVec translates the vectors.
 Source text is not re-embedded.

-If you do not want to move the corpus, [bridge the query](/docs/guides/bridge) into the existing space instead.
+When the corpus should remain unchanged, [bridge search](/docs/guides/bridge) converts queries into the existing space instead.

 ```sql
 SELECT postvec.migrate(